Choose from a wide array of indoor and outdoor activities to please young and old.

 By Marie-Claude Masse

 Built in 1911, the Mansonville round barn, with its clapboard siding, has three stories and a tin roof topped with a cupola and gable roof dormers.
 Thanks to several contributions and grants, plus many donations, a lot of restoration work is being carried out to return it to its lustre of the past.
 Once completed, this barn will become an interpretation centre for the region’s agricultural, forest and landscape built heritage.
-Did you know that on the premises of the Mansonville round barn, every Saturday until Thanksgiving, you can visit a public market where the area producers offer you their fresh products?
+Did you know that on the premises of the Mansonville round barn, every Saturday (from May 27 to Thanksgiving), you can visit a public market where the area producers offer you their fresh products?

 25, Joseph-Blanchet St, Mansonville